apache/cordova-docs/www/contribute/nightly_builds.md

 ## Notice

-The nightly builds are untested and may contain known and unknown defects, undeclared features and any other issues.
-They are intended to be used for testing purposes by developers, early adopters, and others who want to help with resolving bugs.
+The nightly builds are untested and may contain known and unknown defects, undeclared features, and perhaps other issues.
+They are intended to be used for testing purposes by developers, and others who want to help with resolving bugs.

 ## Installation